Equations of planes (HL)

 ax+by+cz=dax + by + cz = d

-To calculate distance between a plane and a point, it is useful to keep in mind dd is a dot product.
+To calculate distance between a plane and a point, it is useful to keep in mind the constant dd is a dot product.

 Note that unlike other forms, the Cartesian equation of a plane does not provide a point.